 Some researchers are marked forever by their work, their methods, their findings.
 Others radiate around them, they are team leaders, coaches.
 Jay G. Blumler possessed both of these talents.

-Born February 18, 1924 in New York, of Russian origin, a father who remained a Marxist in the United States and a fervent mother in support of Roosevelt and the New Deal, Blumler studied at Antioch College, where the fundamental humanism of young Jay was forged, in this institution whose maxim is: “Be ashamed to die until you have achieved some victory for humanity.”
+Born February 18, 1924 in New York to parents who emigrated from Germany and Alsace, Blumler studied at Antioch College, where the fundamental humanism of young Jay was forged, in this institution whose maxim is: “Be ashamed to die until you have achieved some victory for humanity.”

-Passed by Georgetown University, then enlisted in the American army in 1944, as an interpreter in Russian, Blumler became, at the liberation of Berlin, president of the American Veterans Committee of the city.
+Passed by Georgetown University, then enlisted in the American army in 1944 where he was trained to be an interpreter as an interpreter in Russian.
+Blumler became, at the liberation of Berlin, president of the American Veterans Committee of the city.

 Decades later, he will still remember having hosted Eleanor Roosevelt there for tea!
 He hesitated then between an academic career and music (he had been part of a quartet in Georgetown called “Four Freedoms”).
 He remained an incredible singer, with a strong baritone voice, willingly singing — at the end of work meetings, and even in his lessons — tunes of folklore, popular songs or jazz.

 Jay died at his home in Leeds with his sons Matthew and Luke and his daughter Jackie at his bedside.
 Jay’s American son Mark was unable to be present due to the current travel restrictions.

 Jay was a highly esteemed and much loved scholar in the field of Political Communication.
 He was based at Leeds University but liaised closely with many international colleagues.